wildfly-extras/wildfly-camel/examples/camel-rest/README.md

 ```

 This route makes HTTP GET requests to a REST service running at `http://localhost:8080/example-camel-rest/rest/customer` (see above consumer examples).
 It
-retrieves any customer records as a JSON string and writes the results to a `customers.json` file to `JBOSS_HOME/data/customer-records/`.
+retrieves any customer records as a JSON string and writes the results to a `customers.json` file to `${JBOSS_HOME}/standalone/data/customer-records/`.

+## Undeploy

+To undeploy the example run `mvn clean -Pdeploy`.

 ## Learn more